ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {::boilerplate bcp14-tagged}

-The following terms are defined in {{?RFC8632}} and are not redefined here:
+The following terms are defined in {{?RFC8632}}, {{?I-D.ietf-nmop-terminology}}
+and are not redefined here:

 *  alarm

+*  event

+*  problem

+*  incident

 The following terms are defined in this document:

 Network incident:
-:  An occurrence that is not desired/required (as it may be indicative of a future undesired State) {{?I-D.ietf-nmop-terminology}}.

-Problem:
-:  A state regarded as undesirable and may require remedial action.
+:  An undesired occurrence such as an unexpected interruption of a network service,degradation of a network service quality, or sub-health of a network service {{TMF724A}}.
+A network incident is a single unplanned event that causes network service interruption.
-   It is the cause of one or more incidents.
-The cause is not usually known when a problem record is created.
+   A problem is one cause or potential cause of one or more network incidents.
-   {{?I-D.ietf-nmop-terminology}}.

 Incident management:
 :  Lifecycle management of incidents, including